flowchart TD

 Several mistakes recur often enough to warrant a checklist.

 Measuring training error on the wrong set, such as the full training pool rather than the fitted subset, destroys the interpretation of the gap.
 The validation set must remain fixed across all sizes, since a moving target confounds the comparison.
 Hyperparameters should be held constant or tuned at each size with care, because a model that is well regularized at small \(m\) may be poorly regularized at large \(m\).
 Class imbalance can make accuracy a misleading vertical axis, and a metric such as the F1 score or area under the curve is often more honest.
+A subset that is not stratified can drift in class balance as \(m\) shrinks, which injects spurious wobble, so stratified sampling is preferable for classification.
+Data leakage between the validation set and the training pool inflates apparent performance and flattens the gap deceptively, so the split must precede subsetting.
 Finally, a single random subset per size produces jagged, unreliable curves, so repetition and averaging are essential.

 175.6.3 6.3 Reading Real Curves